VuongNguyen2393/VuongNguyen2393/README.md

 - 👋 Hi, I’m @VuongNguyen2393
-- 👀 I’m interested in ML and DL
+- 👀 I’m interested in ML/AI and Data Science
-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 I’m currently in Cloud Data Engineer Role
 - 💞️ I’m looking to collaborate on some project.
 - 📫 How to reach me: nguyendinhvuong.act@gmail.com